Peng-Protocol/CoinClash/Type-A/Tests/HowToOrder.md

 6. **Deploy the core system contracts first** (in any order):
    - Deploy `CCListingTemplate`
    - Deploy `CCOrderRouter`
 7. Deploy `OrderTests` using the default account.
+Transfer ownership of core system contracts to `OrderTests`.

 ### Initialization Sequence (Call these functions on `OrderTests`)
 8. Call **`deployUniMocks()`**: